This page was most recently updated on May 8th, 2025

 SECTION 2.01 Corporate office.

-The principle office of the Corporation shall be maintained in the County of El Paso, State of Colorado.
-The Corporation may have such other offices, either within or without the State of Colorado, as the Board of Advisors may determine from time to time, but the principal registered office shall remain in El Paso County Colorado.
+The corporation’s principal office shall be maintained in the County of El Paso, State of Colorado.
+The Corporation may have other offices, either within or without the State of Colorado, as the Board of Advisors may determine from time to time, but the principal registered office shall remain in El Paso County, Colorado.

 SECTION 2.02 Realm.

 The Corporation shall serve the geographical area known as Southern Colorado.
-The boundaries of which shall be all areas of Colorado south of a straight line running east-west through the Southern city limits of Castle Rock, Colorado, extending to the Utah border on the west and the Kansas border on the east.
+The boundaries shall be all areas of Colorado south of a straight-line running east-west through the Southern city limits of Castle Rock, Colorado, extending to the Utah border on the west and the Kansas border on the east.
 This boundary is intended to include all of Colorado south of the boundary claimed by the Imperial Court of the Rocky Mountain Empire in Denver.

 SECTION 2.03 Jurisdiction.